 But Tarantino himself loves Star Trek.
 In fact, he has gone on record as saying that there’s one episode of the show that he would love to turn into a two-hour film, and looking at that episode gives us a good idea of what he’s got cooking.
-Here’s the Star Trek episode that Tarantino will likely draw inspiration from for his new movie.
+Here’s the Star Trek episode that Tarantino will likely draw inspiration from for his new movie, assuming it ends up getting made.

 Tarantino pitched the idea for this new Star Trek movie

 If this Tarantino Star Trek movie happens, he wouldn’t be writing the screenplay; he’d just be directing.
 However, that doesn’t mean he’s not involved in the story at all.

 According to Deadline, Tarantino came up with the idea for the new movie, and he pitched it to J.J.
 Abrams and Paramount Pictures.
 They liked his concept so much that they immediately began assembling a writer’s room to put together a screenplay.

 So the movie might not be as chock-full of Tarantino-isms as you’d expect, considering it would be the first film he directs without also writing.
 Still, the thrust of the movie comes from his brain.
 The film is also rumored to have an R-rating, although Simon Pegg has suggested this may not be the case.

 Next: He revealed he’s thought about making a Star Trek movie before.

 He previously admitted he’s thought about making a Star Trek movie

 Just over two years ago, Tarantino was interviewed on the Nerdist podcast, and a listener asked him whether he’d ever want to direct a Star Wars movie.
 Star Wars came up because the interview took place right before The Force Awakens was released.

 Tarantino said he likes Star Wars but that if he were to ever make a movie like this, he’d prefer it be Star Trek.
 “I’m definitely a fan of the original series — in particular, a fan of William Shatner,” he said.
 “That’s my key into this series is William Shatner.”